dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-verifier-3bd2e199/index.md

 title: "eBPF Verifier: Why the Kernel Can Safely Run eBPF Programs"

 description: |
-  In this tutorial, you’ll learn why it is safe to run eBPF code in the kernel, its advantages compared to kernel modules, and why the verifier is the most crucial component of eBPF.
+  In this tutorial, you’ll learn why it is safe to run eBPF code in the kernel, some of its advantages compared to kernel modules, and why the verifier is the most crucial component of eBPF.

 playground:
   name: ebpf-playground-2bd77c1c